'No reason to panic!': Meet the Lebanese student video blogging from Wuhan, coronavirus' ground zero

 On the empty roads of a Wuhan neighbourhood, a live video streaming on Facebook shows a man walking through the streets.
 His head is covered in a black hoodie; his faced covered in a black mask.
 His voice breaks the piercing silence.

 "Everything here is under control!"
 Adham says.
 "The roads here are very clean, it's almost like nothing is happening!"

 Adham has been documenting daily life in Wuhan through videos shared on his Facebook page.

 He arrived in the city from Lebanon five years ago to pursue a PhD in quantitative economics at the Huazhong University of Science and Technology.
 While foreign countries have called on their citizens in China to return home amid the outbreak of the virus, the young student has made a conscious choice to stay put.

-"I am not afraid," he told The New Arab over the phone.
+"I am not afraid," he told The New Arab, speaking in Arabic over the phone.
 "All I need to do is take the necessary precautions, like refrain from going out without a mask on my face and to avoid mixing with anyone who may be infected."

 He says his work documenting daily life in Wuhan arose from a desire to counter the negative coverage of a city that has grown dear to his heart.
 The international press has, in his opinion, been evoking unwarranted fear, horror and despair.

 "I am documenting life in Wuhan to debunk rumours and the spread of false information over what is happening in China," Adham said.